+Samples for B. melitensis are obtained from cull ewes in the abattoir.
 The majority of animals sampled for this programme are ovine.
 The table below shows the number of ovine samples tested yearly for B. melitensis in recent years.
-For 2019, the ovine samples were collected on farm in 378 different flocks.
 A smaller number of samples from goats are also tested annually.
-In 2019, 130 samples from 9 different goat herds were tested, and all produced negative results.